couchbase/cbft/IDEAS.md

 the mapping of buckets and vbuckets/partitions to PIndexes/Streams/Feeds.
 A Manager singleton will be that single "global" object in a cbft process rather than having many global variables.
+A Manager has API to create and delete logical indexes for higher levels of cbft (like admin REST endpoints).

-A Manager has API to list, setup, teardown and pause PIndexes, Streams and Feeds.
-When a new logical "full text index" is created for a bucket, for example, the Manager will assign partitions/vbuckets to PIndexes and hook up all the relevant Stream channels between Feeds and PIndexes.
-A Manager, then, decides the 1-to-1, 1-to-N, N-to-1, N-to-M fan-in-out assignment of partitions to PIndexes.
-A snapshot of this mapping might need to be stored durably (gometa?).
-A part of this mapping might actually be a list of known or expected cbft nodes.
+The Manager has helpers: Planner & Janitor.
+When a new logical "full text index" is created for a bucket, for example, the Manager engages its Planner to assign partitions/vbuckets to PIndexes across cbft instances.
+The Janitor will detect "messes" (divergence from plans to reality) and will make moves to help change reality to be closer to the plan, such as by creating/deleting PIndexes, Feeds and Streams.
+A Planner, then, decides the 1-to-1, 1-to-N, N-to-1, N-to-M fan-in-or-out assignment of partitions to PIndexes.

 A Queryer can query against one or more PIndexes (perhaps even one day to remote PIndexes by communicating with remote Queryers).
 Initially,